 Biotin deficiency has been linked to damaged hair and hair thinning.
 There are supplements that contain Biotin, which helps to improve the condition of hair, nails, and skin.

 Try including more biotin-rich foods like eggs, salmon, and sunflower seeds to help keep your locks bulked with biotin from the inside out.
 Make sure you eat the right food for healthy hair.

 We all know that the sun is responsible for skin damage, but do you ever think about what it’s doing to your hair?

 Your scalp, although mostly covered by hair, is exposed to the sun.
 Once the scalp is burned, it can be seen in your parting, and it can begin to flake, which could be mistaken for dandruff!
 Plus, sun exposure to your scalp also puts you at risk of skin damage and skin cancer.

 Sunburn to the scalp damages the follicles that the hairs grow from.
 This discourages hairs from growing, making the hair appear thin and limp.
 Protecting the scalp is particularly important in the sunnier climates, so don’t neglect it!
 Apply SPF sprays and wear hats when you’re in direct sunlight.

 Sun exposure can also cause hair itself to appear damaged and dull.
 The same way that the sun can affect the shade of your skin, it also causes a change to your hair shade too.
-The UV rays reduce the amount of melanin your hair produces, so hair actually fades in color!
+The UV rays reduce the amount of melanin your hair produces, so hair actually fades in colour!
 Plus, the oxidative stress from sun exposure and heat causes hair to feel dehydrated and brittle.
-Protect and moisturize your skin and hair continuously when exposed to the sun.
+Protect and moisturise your skin and hair continuously when exposed to the sun.

 Caring for your hair can be part of a nourishing self-care, pampering experience.
 Following these easy, relaxing steps to protect your hair and help repair any damaged strands.
 Healthy hair is possible!